gdm413229/swwmgz_m/ExtendedLore.md

 - 1744: Nekuratek is founded.
 - 1870: Zanata Nekuraku I dies on a tragic accident while testing the first Nokorokinylum fusion reactor.
 Her husband commits suicide not long after.
-- 1887: Ashley Knox is born.
+- October 31, 1887: Ashley Knox is born.
-- 1894: Daniel Ischer is born.
+- August 27, 1894: Daniel Ischer is born.
-- 1907: Nana Miyamoto is born.
+- July 7, 1907: Nana Miyamoto is born.
 - 1924: Blackmann Arms is founded.
 - 1933: The Ischer family migrates to the US.
-- 1956: Ryuji Miyamoto is born.
+- March 12, 1956: Ryuji Miyamoto is born.
 - 1973: Nana and Ryuji get married.
 - 1976: Häzel Hoodth is born.
 - 1977: A member of Hell's royal family travels to Kereshnovka in order to rescue Manakei, who happens to be the heir to the throne.
 She fails to find him.
-- 1980: Janus Locke Hoodth is born.
+- July 30, 1980: Janus Locke Hoodth is born.
-- 1985: Taro Miyamoto is born.
+- October 6, 1985: Taro Miyamoto is born.
 - 1987: Dr. Häzel Hoodth dies tragically, becoming a ghoul of Kereshnovka.
-- 1992: Unissix Bokurou Azadeku is born.
+- February 29, 1992: Unissix Bokurou Azadeku is born.
-- 1993: Saya Miyamoto is born.
+- March 20, 1993: Saya Miyamoto is born.
 - 2001: The Union Aerospace Armed Forces is formed.
 - 2003: Onoke Mansion Murders.
 - 2004: The Imanaki Research Foundation builds its headquarters in Kereshnovka.